Microsoft Graph integration

 6. Press Add permissions

-7. Finally perform Grant admin consent
+7. Finally execute Grant admin consent

 • This will allow the App to send mail on behalf of the organization